Chrisfaherty/CI_PP1_TBB/README.md

 ## Deployment
 * Tica's blind box site was deployed to GitHub page,
+* All of the commits and repositry info can be found on GitHub,

+* The process to deploy a site to GitHub pages is as follows:
+    * Navigate to the settings tab at the top of the page in the navigation bar,
+    * Select pages on the left hand side of the settings nav bar,
+    * Once in pages the dropdown menu under branch select Main,
+    * Then click save and your URL will be generated shortly,
+    * Inorder to keep your deployed site up to date make sure to push your commits to GitHub.

-* All of the commits and repositry info can be found on GitHub, **The link to live site can be found here - [Tica's Blind Box](https://chrisfaherty.github.io/Portfoilo-Project-1-CI/)
+**The link to live site can be found here - [Tica's Blind Box](https://chrisfaherty.github.io/Portfoilo-Project-1-CI/)

 ## Credits